sergeykomlach/AdvancedBiometricPromptCompat/README.md

 Allows you to configure the type of target biometrics.
 It can be any combination of BiometricApi and BiometricType;
-Default is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_UNDEFINED)` - means any available BiometricApi and BiometricType
+Default is `BiometricAuthRequest(BiometricApi.AUTO, BiometricType.BIOMETRIC_ANY)` - means any available BiometricApi and BiometricType

  **BiometricApi:**